busola-data/DSA-CAPSTONE-PROJECT--KML/README.md

   ### DATA COLLECTED
 The data set includes the following key columns;
-- Order ID: This is a unique number that is assigned to differentiate products being ordered for
+- Order ID: This is a unique number that is assigned to differentiate products being ordered by customers
-- Order Date: This shows the date order is placed
+- Order Date: This shows the date an order is placed
 - Order Quantity: This shows the number of products ordered
 - Sales: This is price multiply by quantity
 - Ship Mode: This shows the various transportation means deployed by KMS Company to deliver products as requested by customers